Home Automation System - SARCNET

 1. Third-party, proprietary, closed-source and cloud-based, solutions: This is a DIY project.
 We want to learn as much as possible ourselves and will shy away from existing, third-party or proprietary solutions if we can do it ourselves.
 That rules out existing home automation applications like HomeAssistant, which is very good and open-source and can run locally, but it's not exactly what we want.
 We have a privacy, security and availability aversion to all cloud-based solutions.
 All processing must be done in-house and must work even if the Internet connection is down.

-3. External communications: We need to access our Home Automation System when away from home using our smart phones.
+3. External communications: While away from home we will access our Home Automation System using our smart phones.
 So the logical approach is to use the cellular broadband network and the Internet for that.
+In addition we will use the same networks to receive real-time SMS alerts.

-4. Operating System: Typically we will need to flash all our IoT devices with an IoT operating system.
+4. Operating System: Typically we will install all our flash-able IoT devices with the same IoT operating system.
 There are too many embedded operating systems to mention here.
 We have not done any extensive evaluation, but initial success flashing an ARLEC Grid Connect smart-plug with Tasmota and a Wemos D1-Mini clone with ESPHome was so easy that we decided to check them both out.
 Tasmota has a nice web interface: Simply select the function of each pin from a drop down.
 The device reboots and it works.
 ESPHome requires a YAML script file: Compile and upload an image: The device reboots and it works.
 They both permit the device to be reprogrammed over the air, which is essential.
 In the end we chose ESPHome, because it is fully scriptable.
-What we don't like about it is that it takes 12 minutes to compile an image on a RPi 3 and it uses YAML of all things not Python (what were they thinking?)
+What we don't like about it is that it takes 12 minutes to compile an image on a RPi 3 and it uses YAML, of all things, not Python.

-5. Messaging Protocol: To efficiently send commands and receive telemetry in real-time from IoT devices we need a messaging protocol such as MQTT, AMQP, DDS, XMPP or CoAP.
-Again, since we had some luck with Tasmota and ESPHome using the Message Queuing Telemetry Transport (MQTT) protocol, so we will stick to that.
-One advantage of using a messaging protocol is that the server and all clients only need to know the IP address of the MQTT Broker, and not each other.
+5. Messaging Protocol: To efficiently send commands and receive telemetry in real-time from IoT devices we will use a messaging protocol such as MQTT, AMQP, DDS, XMPP or CoAP.
+Again, since we had some luck with Tasmota and ESPHome using the Message Queuing Telemetry Transport (MQTT) protocol, we will stick to that.
+One advantage of using a messaging protocol is that the server and all clients only need to know the IP address of the MQTT Broker and not each other.

 6. Rule Processing: Typically home automation rules are processed by cloud-based servers such as Node-Red or If This Then That (IFTTT).
 Well, we don't want our rules in the cloud.
 We can easily write our own Python scripts on our server to automate our IoT devices.